 - freedom of information and protection of privacy.

-Bylaw Enforcement works with citizens to maintain a healthy and safe environment to meet the expectations of the community.
-Staff investigate and enforce municipal bylaws according to Council policy.
-The majority of cases involve land use regulations, nuisance bylaws, building standards, business licencing or contracted services for animal control.
-This division also serves as the Business Licence Inspector.
+Bylaw enforcement worked with citizens to maintain a healthy and safe environment.
+Staff investigated and enforced municipal bylaws on a compliance basis according to Council policy; the majority of cases involved land use regulations, nuisance bylaws, building standards and business licensing.

 Engineering and Public Works are responsible for all municipal infrastructure, which includes: